irods/irods_docs/docs/system_overview/configuration.md

 ## /etc/irods/server_config.json

-This file defines the behavior of the server-side processes that answer incoming requests coming into iRODS.
-It is created and populated by the installer package.
+This file defines the behavior of the server-side processes which listen for and answer incoming iRODS client requests.
+It is created and populated by `setup_irods.py`.

-iRODS 5 servers only require a working server_config.json file.
-All server properties which existed in the service account user's irods_environment.json file have been provided via the server_config.json file.
+iRODS 5 servers only require a working `server_config.json` file.
+All server properties which existed in prior versions of the service account's `irods_environment.json` file have been incorporated into `server_config.json`.

 !!!
 IMPORTANT
     All configuration settings are required unless marked as optional.
 The value associated with a key represents the default value.